CoronaSahayata/CoronaSahayata.github.io/server/README.md

 We will have different .env files for development, testing and build.
 Only development.env is to kept public.
-Keepp all else in .gitignore
+Keep all else in .gitignore